tetratelabs/istio-distro.io/content/en/community/event/tid-episode-008/index.md

 Envoy is one part of the engine that keeps Istio running.
 How does Envoy work?
 What are listeners, clusters, and endpoints?

-Join us on July 8th for another Istio weekly episode where we'll introduce the fundamentals of Envoy proxy.
+Join us on July 8th for another Istio weekly episode where we'll introduce the fundamentals of Envoy proxy

 {{< eventLink "Join here">}}